zetkin/zetkin.org/en/join.md

 and prices go down.

 ## Who can use Zetkin?
-Zetkin Foundation's mission is to work towards radical change of socity in a socialist, feminist, antiracist and sustainabile direction.
+Zetkin Foundation's mission is to work towards radical change of society in a socialist, feminist, antiracist and sustainabile direction.
 To be able to use Zetkin, your organization's work must be compatible with this goal.
 If you are unsure, please contact us!